WellthCare

 How Coordination of Benefits (COB) Works

-Coordination of Benefits is a standard process used by health plans to determine which plan is the primary payer and which is the secondary payer.
-The primary plan pays your medical claims first, up to its coverage limits.
-The secondary plan then picks up some or all of the remaining costs, often covering deductibles, copays, or coinsurance that the primary plan didn’t cover.
-However, the secondary plan typically will not pay more than what the primary plan would have paid if it were the only plan.
+COB is the standard process health plans use to decide which plan is primary and which is secondary.
+The primary plan pays first, up to its limits.
+Then the secondary plan steps in—covering deductibles, copays, or coinsurance the primary didn't.
+But the secondary won't pay more than what the primary would have paid alone.

 The “Birthday Rule” and Employer Coverage